robottheory/rt-midgard-test/README.md

 The `chain` package reads the blockchain in choronological order.
 Blocks are parsed with `events` and persisted with `internal/timeseries`.
-The RDBM is almost a one-to-one mapping of the /key-value entries/ from the THORChain.
+The RDBM is almost a one-to-one mapping of the *key-value entries* from the THORChain.
-Aggregated values and tables created separately in `aggregate.go`.
+Aggregated values and tables are created separately in `aggregate.go`.

 Package `internal/api` defines the HTTP interface.
 See `internal/graphql` for the query facilities (provided by `internal/timeseries/stat`).